con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Teach this to you in a way most excellent.
 Listen to it with single-minded focus.'
 'How excellent!' replied Vajrapāṇi,
-That is most excellent, O blessed one.'
+That is most excellent, O Blessed One.'
 (22)

 This concludes the six verses showing the reply.